 The chair of a parliamentary committee in Fiji is defending his criticism of the media's reporting of recently-released audit reports.

-Earlier this month, the annual report of the auditor general was released, which identified areas of misspending, unaccounted funds and a lack of transparency.
+Earlier this month, the annual report of the auditor general identified areas of misspending, unaccounted funds and a lack of transparency.

-Local media - most notably The Fiji Times - published the auditor general's findings -- which includes US$15 million unaccounted from the National Fire Authority, and a container of medicine that sat on a wharf for 253 days.
+Fiji media published the findings, which includes $US15 million unaccounted from the National Fire Authority, and a container of medicine that sat on a wharf for 253 days.